mvolkmann/blog/src/love2d.md

 end
 ```

-To run a game, use one of these approaches:

-- Drag the game directory onto the Love application icon.
-  In macOS, drag from the Finder.
-- If VS Code has been configured property, press cmd-l.
-- Start from a terminal window.

-  - Add the following in `~/.zshrc`:
-    ```bash
-    alias love="/Applications/love.app/Contents/MacOS/love"
-    ```
-  - Open a new terminal session.
-  - `cd` to your project directory.
-  - Enter `love .`

 When comparing the distance between two points to some value,
 compare the square of the distance.
 This removes the need to use the `math.sqrt` function
 which can hurt game performance.

-TODO: See lua/love/love-game/main.lua.